nspcc-dev/neofs-spec/06-blockchain/03-neofs.md

     type: Hash256
 ```

 Withdraw notification\.
-This notification is produced when user wants to withdraw GAS from internal NeoFS balance and has payed fee for that\.
+This notification is produced when a user wants to withdraw GAS from the internal NeoFS balance and has paid fee for that\.

 ```
 Withdraw: